General Emacs Configuration

 (defun ha-beginning-of-line (&optional n)

-"Toggles between the beginning of line and first of text."
+"Toggle between the beginning of line and first of text."

 (interactive "^p")